ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 $db->prepare('SELECT * FROM users WHERE id = ' . $db->real_escape_string($id));
 </code>

-When psalm comes to taint checking the usage of a library (like Doctrine), it assumes all methods are safe, because none of them note the sinks (and even if they did, you're back to escaping being an issue).
+Then, when Psalm comes to taint checking the usage of a library (like Doctrine), it just assumes all methods are safe, because none of them have noted the sinks (and even if they did, you're back to escaping being an issue).

 ===== Proposal =====